mkrizmancic/KeyboardChatteringFix-Linux/README.md

 - -v {0,1,2}, --verbosity {0,1,2}

 - -c CONFIG_PATH, --config-path CONFIG_PATH
   - Path to the configuration file specifying the threshold for each key (absolute or relative to the main project directory).
-Default path is `config.yaml` in main project directory.
-If file does not exist, the default threshold or the provided THRESHOLD will be used for all keys.
+The default path is `config.yaml` in the main project directory.
+If the file does not exist, the default threshold or the provided THRESHOLD will be used for all keys.

 - -n, --new-config
-  - Create a new configuration file at CONFIG_PATH with commented out entries for all available keys for a given keyboard.
-To customize the threshold for a key, uncomment the line and set the threshold valu in miliseconds.
+  - Create a new configuration file at CONFIG_PATH with commented-out entries for all available keys for a given keyboard.
+To customize the threshold for a key, uncomment the line and set the threshold value in milliseconds.

 ## Automation